JoseJX/analogue-pocket-patches/README.md

 This patch converts Mole Mania (U) to the `.pocket` format.

+It has been updated to fix [bug #2](https://github.com/JoseJX/analogue-pocket-patches/issues/2).

 ROM MD5: `f28ade3926852a8ad2e449c274683956`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/blob/main/MoleMania.ips).